Papers

 Introduction

 The increasing application of AI in various domains necessitates a corresponding need for understanding the decision-making processes of these systems.
 Traditional "black-box" models like deep learning and ensemble methods often lack transparency, leading to concerns about accountability and trust.
 The field of XAI aims to mitigate this by developing methods to provide human-understandable explanations of AI models.
-This paper explore how EC, traditionally used for optimization, can contribute to XAI, and how XAI principles can shed light on the internal workings of EC algorithms.
+This paper explores how EC, traditionally used for optimization, can contribute to XAI, and how XAI principles can shed light on the internal workings of EC algorithms.

 Explainable AI